 Companies looking to obtain B Corp status must also amend their governing documents in order to incorporate these principles, in much the same way these principles get incorporated into the governing documents of PBCs.
 This is one way companies that have been certified as B Corps show their stakeholders, investors, workers and clients that they are committed to the principles set forth in the Impact Assessment.

-B Corps Pay Dues
+Do B Corps Pay Annual Dues?

 Certified B Corps are required to pay membership fees based on annual revenues.
 For companies with annual sales under $2M, the certification costs only $500 annually.
 These fees help support B Lab’s operations, including continued improvement of its Impact Assessment as well as the third-party auditing services that B Lab uses as part of its certification process.